None.

 "DVAA Members Vote Best Oil Prize to Woodward.
 Members vote on the opening night, the best oil painting, Robert Strong Woodward's Maple Guardians ..."

 Ada S. Moore is the original owner of this painting.
-There was a
+There was a time we

-accept.
-We have since confirmed the Mrs. Moore did purchase at least some her paintings, especially if
+since confirmed the Mrs. Moore did purchase at least some her paintings, especially if she did so through the

-she did so through the Macbeth Gallery, perhaps to circumvent Woodward's argument.
-We also know that
+Macbeth Gallery, perhaps to circumvent Woodward's argument.
+We also know that there were times were Woodward

-there were times were Woodward says he simply "sent" Mrs. Moore such-n-such painting.
+says he simply "sent" Mrs. Moore such-n-such painting.

-is one of the wealthiest women in the country, if not the world, and she had sponsored Woodward healthcare
+the country, if not the world, and she had sponsored Woodward healthcare since the mid-1920s paying for his

-such as the 1936 Packard Phaeton Touring car.
-She would pass in
+nurse, attendant/ handymen who aided him, as well as buying his cars, such as the 1936 Packard Phaeton Touring car.
+She would pass in 1955, two years

-Woodward's debt to her is immeasurable.
+her is immeasurable.